Beggar tortures his minor girl to death in Karachi

-KARACHI: A man, allegedly a beggar by profession, tortured his minor girl to death in Korangi 51-B area of Karachi, Bol News reported on Thursday.
+KARACHI: A man, reportedly a beggar by profession, tortured his minor girl to death in Korangi 51-B area of Karachi, Bol News reported on Thursday.

 The three-year-old girl succumbed to her injuries few days after being admitted to the Jinnah Postgraduate Medical Centre (JPMC).